Alicia Tirelli

 Alicia Marie Tirelli Walter (born 1 December 1985) is an American-born Puerto Rican retired footballer who has played as a forward.
 She has been a member of the Puerto Rico women's national team.

 Early life

 Tirelli was raised in Brandon, Florida.
 She was born to American parents.
 Her father is of Italian and Puerto Rican descent.
+Tirelli attended Durant High School in Florida, where she was named the Hillsborough County girls soccer player of the year by the Tampa Bay Times.

 International career

 Tirelli was eligible to play for Puerto Rico through her paternal grandmother, who was born in Río Grande.
 She capped for Las Boricuas at senior level during the 2010 CONCACAF Women's World Cup Qualifying qualification.

 International goals

 Scores and results list Puerto Rico's goal tally first.